You have money to put into Bitcoin. Should you buy all at once, or spread your purchases over weeks and months?

 Cycle 2: Buying at the 2018 bottom

-In this cycle, lump sum won decisively, because you happened to start near the bottom.
+In this cycle, lump sum won because you happened to start near the bottom.

 Cycle 3: Buying at the 2021 top

 Lump sum wins when your timing is right.
 DCA wins when your timing is wrong.
-Since nobody knows which one they're in at the time, DCA is the safer bet for most people.
+Since you cannot know which situation you are in, DCA is the safer bet.

 The pattern

 • If you start near a cycle bottom: Lump sum wins big.
-You capture the entire rally from the floor.
+You capture the full rally from the floor.

 • If you start near a cycle top: DCA wins big.
-You keep buying through the crash and your average cost drops dramatically.
+You keep buying through the crash, and your average cost drops fast.

-• If you start in the middle: Results are similar, with lump sum having a slight edge because Bitcoin's long-term trend is upward.
+• If you start mid-cycle: Results are close, with lump sum holding a slight edge because Bitcoin's long-term trend is upward.

-The problem is that nobody knows where they are in the cycle when they start investing.
-Cycle tops feel like the beginning of something bigger.
-Cycle bottoms feel like the end of the world.
-Your gut feeling about timing is almost always wrong, which is precisely why DCA exists.
+The problem: you never know where you are in the cycle when you start.
+Tops feel like the beginning of something bigger.
+Bottoms feel like the end of the world.
+Your gut on timing is almost always wrong, which is why DCA exists.
 You can see the actual results for any start year in our DCA since 2017 and DCA since 2018 outcome pages.

 Summary: When Each Strategy Outperforms